KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 Cutting Footage from multiple aligned tracks - Ripple Delete
 ------------------------------------------------------------

+..
 This is available on the :menuselection:`Timeline` menu under :menuselection:`All clips --> Ripple Delete`  [1]_ .

-**Seems missing in Kdenlive 17.04 & 18.04**
+.. **Seems missing in Kdenlive 17.04 & 18.04**

+There are 4 possiblities for ripple delete (point 1 and 2 are the classical `Ripple Delete`):

+1. On the active track: Cut out the piece on the clip which you don't want with :kbd:`Shift + R`.
+Right click on that piece and choose :menuselection:`Extract Clip`.
+This removes the clip and slides everything else to the left to fill the gap.
+The playhead stays were you made the last cut.

+2. On the active track: Empty spaces between clips can only be removed by right click on empty space and choose :menuselection:`Remove Space`.

-Mark In and Out points in the Project Monitor, then choose :menuselection:`Timeline --> All clips --> Ripple Delete` (or :kbd:`Ctrl + X`).
-Kdenlive deletes all footage between the In and Out points in unlocked tracks, slides everything else back to fill the gap, and puts the playhead on the In point.
+3. On all tracks together: Mark `In` and `Out` points in the Project Monitor or on the Timeline, then choose :menuselection:`Timeline --> Removal --> Extract Timeline Zone` (or :kbd:`Shift + X`).
+Kdenlive deletes all footage between the `In` and `Out` points in unlocked tracks, slides everything else back to fill the gap, and puts the playhead on the In point.

+4. On the active track with `Insert Mode`: Cut out the piece on the clip which you don't want with :kbd:`Shift + R`.
+Hit `Delete`.
+This removes the clip and slides everything else to the left to fill the gap.
+The playhead stays were you made the last cut.

 .. _three_point_editing: